marcastel/snitch/README.md

 I hate smartphones, tablets and Microsoft Windows.
 I love UNIX and POSIX macOS for being the last lands of freedom.
 I don't want every other process on my computer calling home every couple of minutes and transfering information I have no control over.
 On
-UNIX I rely on the [AIT framework][ait-framework], which also operates on macOS.
-On macOS I also rely on [Little Snitch][little-snitch] to control all outgoing communications from any program or service.
+UNIX I rely on the [AIT framework][ait], which also operates on macOS.
+On macOS I also rely on [Little Snitch][snitch] to control all outgoing communications from any program or service.

 ## Rule groups